- Elevation: 1,657 m (5,436 ft)

 - Accommodation: coming soon.

 - Permits: Apparently required in advance.
 You can register and pay for an e-Permit online from the Forestry Department of Malaysia website.
+Usually closed November, December and January due to the rainy season.

 - Water sources: Unknown